whtifigo/42_ExamPractice/exam_rank_02/level_4/README.txt

-This folder is missing the following exercises that will be updated along time: ft_strdup, inter, last_word, union, camel_to_snake, max, wdmatch, strcmp, strrev, power_of_2, ft_strcspn and ft_strpbrk.
+This folder is missing the following exercises that will be updated along time: ft_prime, ft_list_foreach, sort_int_tab, sort_list and rostring.

 As per the rules of the school, no subjects will be provided in this repository as they compromise the learning experience and their leakage is subject to discussion by the 42 team which may impact the student's progress inside the school.